 Our empathy system did not evolve by accident but in direct response to the significant challenges we faced as a species in our evolutionary history.
 Due to the long gestation period of brain development that human infants go through to reach adult maturity, it was particularly important that we as humans developed a more acute and sensitive ability to empathise with the needs and emotions of our young.
 Our compassionate and caring responses are thought to have originally developed in response to our empathy system.
 This caring behaviour naturally contributed to survival and passing down of genes.

-It is also thought our compassion system primarily evolved as an adaptive advantage to help us both survive and manage the many challenges and crisis that we as a socially connected society face.
-This is why our modern-day brain has such significant areas predisposed towards caring and compassion and helps us understand why we are positively or negatively influenced by the levels we may receive from others.
-In the future our more recently evolved compassion system (in evolutionary terms) will become even more fundamental to both our survival and success in managing more complex challenges as a species and also that of our planet.
+It is also thought our soothing & connection system primarily evolved as an adaptive advantage to help us both survive and manage the many challenges and crisis that we as a socially connected society face.
+This is why our modern-day brain has such significant areas predisposed towards giving and receiving care and compassion and helps us understand why we are positively or negatively influenced by the levels we may receive from others.
+Furthermore our ability to be compassionate may also be one of our most important evolved qualities as a species, which may enable us to address and adapt to global challenges involving greater complexity in the future.